-TRG <cr> <lf>

-Generates a software external trigger
+TRG <cr> <lf> Generates a software external

+trigger

-9200 SCPI Command Summary
+9250 SCPI Command Summary

 Command Keyword 1 Keyword 2 Keyword 3 Parameter Range Notes :INSTrument The units' upper level command keyword. :CATalog ?
 Returns a comma separated list of the names of all channels.
 Example: A two channel unit would return T 0 , CHA, CHB :FULL ?
 Returns a comma-separated list of the names of all the channels and their associated number.
-Example: a two channel unit would return T_0 , 0, CHA, 1, CHB, 2 :COMMands ?
+Example: a two channel unit would return T 0 , 0, CHA, 1, CHB, 2 :COMMands ?
 Returns an indentured list of all valid SCPI commands :NSELect 0 - 4 Selects a channel using the numeric value :SELect T 0 / CH[A-D] Selects a channel using the identifier :STATe 0/1 or OFF/ON Enables/Disables the selected channel output.
-If no channel has been selected the command is applied to T_0 .
-If T_0 is selected all outputs are affected.
-Enabling T_0 is the same as pressing the RUN button.
+If no channel has been selected the command is applied to T 0 .
+If T 0 is selected all outputs are affected.
+Enabling T 0 is the same as pressing the RUN button.

-Command Keyword 1 Keyword 2 Keyword 3 Parameter Range Notes :PULSe[0] Command to change the units' global settings, this is the same as using the :SPULse command :STATe 0/1 or OFF/ON Enables/Disables the output for all channels.
-This command is the same as pressing the Run/Stop button. :PERiod 200[ns] - 1000[s] Sets the T_0 period.
+Command Keyword 1 Keyword 2 Keyword 3 Parameter Range Notes :PULSe[0] Command to change the units' global settings, this is the same as using the :SPULse command :COUNter Subsystem.
+Contains commands to define the Counter function. :STATe 0/1 or OFF/ON Enables/Disables the counter function :SOURce T 0 / CH[A-D] Counter source.
+Default is T {0.} :CLear Clears the active counter. :COUNt ?
+Reports the clock pulses output; although in single shot mode, the trigger pulses input on the channel will be displayed. :STATe 0/1 or OFF/ON Enables/Disables the output for all channels.
+This command is the same as pressing the Run/Stop button.

+:PERiod 40[ns] - 4000[s] Sets the T 0 period.
 The command should be sent without units.
-If for example 200ns is desired the parameter sent should be 200e-9, or the decimal equivalent. :MODe NORMal/SINGle/ BURSt/DCYCle Changes the system output mode. :BCOunter 1-4,000,000,000 Changes the number of pulses to output when the system is in burst mode.
-Note: The commas should be omitted.

-:PCOunter 1-4,000,000,000 Changes the number of on pulses to output when the system is in Duty Cycle mode.
-Note: The commas should be omitted. :OCOunter 1-4,000,000,000 Changes the number of off pulses to suppress when the system is in Duty Cycle mode.
-Note: The commas should be omitted. :EXTernal Submenu for selecting the trigger input :MODe DISabled / TRIGger / GATe Selects the trigger mode :LEVel 0.2 - 15[V] Choose the gate level threshold to trigger on which should be set to ~ 50% of the input voltage. :EDGe RISing / FALLing Selects which edge (rising or falling) to use as the trigger signal :POLarity LOW / HIGH Sets the polarity of the gate signal.
-HIGH output is active when the gate signal is high; LOW output is active when the gate signal is low.
+If for example 200ns is desired the parameter sent should be 200e-9, or the decimal equivalent. :MODe NORMal/SINGle/ BURSt/DCYCle Changes the system output mode. :BCOunter 1-1,000,000 Changes the number of pulses to output when the system is in burst mode.
+Note: The commas should be omitted. :PCOunter 1-1,000,000 Changes the number of on pulses to output when the system is in Duty Cycle mode.
+Note: The commas should be omitted. :OCOunter 1-1,000,000 Changes the number of off pulses to suppress when the system is in Duty Cycle mode.
+Note: The commas should be omitted. :CCOunter 0-1,000,000 Cycle counter.
+Sets the number of system cycles to repeat when in duty cycle mode.
+Setting to zero disables any cycle counts. :EXTernal Submenu for selecting the trigger input :MODe DISabled / TRIGger / GATe Selects the trigger mode :LEVel 0.2 - 15[V] Choose the gate level threshold to trigger on which should be set to ~ 50% of the input voltage. :EDGe RISing / FALLing Selects which edge (rising or falling) to use as the trigger signal :POLarity LOW / HIGH Sets the polarity of the gate signal.
+HIGH output is active when the gate signal is high; LOW output is active when the gate signal is low. :EXTPeriod External trigger period. :STATe 0/1 or OFF/ON Enables/Disables the counter function. :AUTo 0/1 or OFF/ON Sets auto update mode.
+Auto will continually update the value, overwriting the previous value. :CLear Clears the active counter.